Materials-Consortia/OPTIMADE/optimade.rst

 To make a property definition expressible in any output format, the fields of the property definition below are specified using OPTIMADE data types.
 When a property definition is communicated using a specific data format (e.g., JSON), the property definition is implemented in that data format by mapping the OPTIMADE data types into the corresponding data types for that output format.

-Two Property Definitions are regarded as equal and MAY share the same value of the :field:`$id` field if, and only if, all the fields are the same except for the fields described as "annotations" to the definition.
+Property Definitions are regarded as equal and SHOULD share the same value of the :field:`$id` field if, and only if, all the fields are the same except for the fields described below as "annotations" to the definition.
 In this context, the nullability of a property as a whole is *not* meant to be dictated by the Property Definition itself, but rather the layer above it, e.g., a Property Definition that embeds it.
 Hence, the appearance of :val:`"null"` in the `type` field is also regarded as an annotation in the above sense.
-For more information, see the `definition of the type field`_.
+For more information, see the `definition of the $id field`_ and the `definition of the type field`_.

 A Property Definition MUST be composed according to the combination of the requirements in the subsection `Property Definition keys from JSON Schema`_ below and the following additional requirements:

-**REQUIRED keys for the outermost level of the Property Definition:**
+**REQUIRED keys for the outermost level of the Property Definition and OPTIONAL for other levels:**

 - :field:`$id`: String, :field:`title`: String, and :field:`description`: String.
   See the subsection `Property definition keys from JSON Schema`_ for the definitions of these fields.